 Taking photographs of security/military installations (for example, military bases, government buildings, nuclear power plants, etc.) is prohibited in Slovakia.
 If you violate this law, authorities may confiscate the film, issue a reprimand or fine, or even expel you from the country.
 Serious cases may be reported to and handled by local and/or military police.

 LGBT RIGHTS: Official protections for lesbian and gay individuals in Slovakia are technically the same as in other European Union countries, which were required to harmonize regulations relating to human rights and anti-discrimination.
-Same-sex relations are legal with the same age of consent as for opposite-sex relations.
-There is no legislation allowing for civil union, marriage, or adoption.
-Much of society adheres to traditional ideas of marriage and family, and it is not rare for negative opinions about LGBT individuals to be publicized.
+Same-sex sexual activity between consenting adults is legal with the same age of consent as for opposite-sex sexual activity between consenting adults.
+There is no legislation allowing for same-sex civil union, same-sex marriage, or adoption by same-sex parents.
+Much of society adheres to traditional ideas of marriage and family, and prejudice and official and societal discrimination persist.
 The first gay pride parade in Slovakia was held in Bratislava in 2010 but was disrupted by attacks by extremist groups.
-The parade was repeated in 2011 and 2012 without major incident and with more effective cooperation between police and organizers.
+The parade was repeated in 2011, 2012, and 2013 without major incident and with more effective cooperation between police and organizers.
 There are several gay and lesbian venues in the capital as well as in several other cities across Slovakia.
-There are occasional reports of anti-gay slurs or altercations between gay and lesbian people and extremist individuals.
-For further information on Lesbian, Gay, Bisexual, and Transgender (LGBT) travel, please read our Information for LGBT Travelers page.
+There are occasional reports of anti-gay slurs or altercations between gay and lesbian persons and extremist individuals.
+For more detailed information about LGBT rights in Slovakia, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
+For further information on lesbian, gay, bisexual, and transgender (LGBT) travel, please read our Information for LGBT Travelers page.

 ACCESSIBILITY: In Slovakia, accessibility and accommodation for individuals with disabilities are different from the United States.
-Slovak law requires that public areas be accessible for persons with disabilities, although these regulations have only been in force in the last decade, and many older buildings and areas have not yet been retrofitted.
+Slovak law requires that public areas be accessible for persons with disabilities, although these regulations have only been in force for about a decade, and many older buildings and areas have not yet been retrofitted.

 Getting around in Slovak cities and towns may be difficult at times, since many sidewalks are narrow and uneven, and small towns may lack sidewalks altogether.
 Public transportation and the railroads provide fairly good methods of traveling throughout the cities and throughout the country, but most stations lack elevators and do not provide easy accessibility for people with disabilities.
 Although there are plans to upgrade municipal bus fleets, currently only some buses and no trams are equipped with lowering platforms for travelers with disabilities.
 Taxis are a good means of transportation, although many are unlicensed and may seek to charge unreasonable fares to tourists.